John Lee (astronomer)

-John Lee LL.D, FRS (28 April 1783 – 25 February 1866), born John Fiott, was an English philanthropist, astronomer, mathematician, antiquarian, barrister, and numismatist.
+John Lee (28 April 1783 – 25 February 1866), was an English philanthropist, astronomer, mathematician, antiquarian, barrister, and numismatist.

 Family

 He was the eldest son of John Fiott and Harriet, daughter of William Lee, of Totteridge, MP for Appleby, of the family of the Lee baronets of Hartwell.
 His father was involved in the family counting house business and was a failed East India merchant.
 He was orphaned when young and was brought up by his maternal uncle, William Lee Antonie.

 Education

 Lee read Mathematics at St John's College, Cambridge between 1802 and 1806, graduating fifth wrangler in his year.
 He was elected a fellow in 1808.
 Following his studies from 1807 to 1815 he travelled extensively in the Middle East and Europe as a travelling bachelor.
 During this time he gained an interest in antiquities.

 Personal life

 He took the name Lee in 1816 following the death of his uncle William Lee Antonie in 1815.
 In 1833 Lee married Cecilia Rutter (23 July 1782 – 1 April 1854), of Lymington, whom he described as of "humble station but excellent character and good disposition".
 She died in 1854 and was buried in the graveyard of Hartwell Church, in Buckinghamshire.
 In 1855, he married again, this time to Louisa Catherine, daughter of Lee's friend Robert Wilkinson, who ran a private school at Totteridge Park, the old Lee family seat (other sources indicate her to be daughter of Richard Ford Heath, of Uxbridge).

 Lee died at Hartwell House in 1866.
 An obituary was published the following year in the monthly notices of the Royal Astronomical Society.